Advice for Parents of Addicted Adults

 Seek Support for Yourself

 Parents of addicted adults often report feelings of isolation.
 However, there are many parents who have walked this path before you.
 Lean on them for support, advice, and comfort.
 Some parents find that support groups for parents of addicted adults are helpful.
 Others utilize individual counseling to help them cope with the situation.
-Monarch Shores also offers family treatment to help you learn how to best support your adult child through his or her recovery.
+Monarch Shores also offers family treatment to help you learn how to best support your adult child through his or her recovery which can lead well into and through your own retirement.
 This is likely an incredibly painful time for you and your family and it is ok to find help for yourself as well.

 Addiction is Treatable